aikesha/Robotics-II-Control-and-Modelling-Laboratory/Laboratory-5/README.md

 * According to the results, the torques for HOLD pose are higher than in HOME pose, which means computations in Matlab are most probably correct.

+### Question

-* - Why the torques are different for different configurations?
+- Why the torques are different for different configurations?
-* - Because..
+- Because torques were calculated using the formula [torque] = [J](-1)* G which shows that torque depends on Jacobian matrix, which is by the way depends on position of a manipulator.